 For example, you might have a base for each department.
 They need their own bases, because their needs are unique.

 In addition to the department bases, there could also be one for ‘Products’, that all of the departments need to use the data from.
 By using a synced table, you can bring in those product details into each of the bases and link those records to the department base records.

 This way, you can keep your updated data in one place, but have it available to all the bases.

-Apps supercharge the capabilities of Airtable, and there are over 150 apps available (and counting).
-For example, there are apps to send emails or SMS with SendGrid, enrich lead and company data with Clearbit, or even find and attach stock photos with Pexels.
+Extensions supercharge the capabilities of Airtable, and there are over 150 apps available (and counting).
+For example, there are extensions to send emails or SMS with SendGrid, enrich lead and company data with Clearbit, or even find and attach stock photos with Pexels.
 You can also show your data in a pivot table, or as points on a map.

 Airtable automation is a powerful feature that enables you to stay within the Airtable infrastructure.
 The automations can be triggered by new or updated records, form submissions, when a record matches conditions, at a scheduled time, or when a record enters a view.
 By using conditional logic in an automation, a whole new level of flexibility is added.

 Another interesting feature is the ability to trigger by webhook, which opens things up to external apps triggering Airtable automations.

 In terms of actions, an automation can add or update a record, find records, send an email, or for the more adventurous, run scripts.
 There are also a bunch of third party apps that can be used as actions, like Slack, Gmail, Google Sheets, Twitter, and Hootsuite (among others).

 Airtable and Zapier